lccodes/BrownResearch/README.md

 The back-end is in Java and the front-end is in python and the control panel is bash.

+For full development history and usage see JackHelp.txt

 New Developments by lccodes:
   1. Random and Psuedo Random Auctions (web compatible)
   2. First and Second Price sealed bid auctions (w.c.)